Gerenuk/Algebrant/README.md

 * code documentation missing; internals may change
 * symbols in numpy matrices currently do not use the color output
 * quotient is very rudimentary (obtained when you divide by a symbolic expression)
+* no complex simplification of expressions
-* generate Clifford vectors are experimental with underscore `E("_a")`, but not set up for operations like conjugate
+* degenerate Clifford vectors are experimental with underscore `E("_a")`, but not set up for operations like conjugate
 * Clifford inverse uses a simple algorithm which is guaranteed to work only up to dimension 5 (you could use matrix representations to find the inverses of any multivector)
 * matrix representations only support even Clifford dimensions (you could use 1 dimension higher)
 * experimental particle algebra does not interact with Clifford algebra
+* only integer powers of expressions are supported
 * Clifford square root `mv_sqrt()` only works for special multi-vectors
 * small display issues